Persistence of Vision (film): Synopsis

-Canadian animator and filmmaker Richard Williams struggles to finish his masterpiece, a long-term vanity project called The Thief and the Cobbler.
-Originally begun in 1964 as an adaptation of middle-eastern folk tales, the project continues to grow in scope and complexity over several decades while Williams and his studio seek proper funding.
-In 1988, Williams is hired as animation director on the hit film Who Framed Roger Rabbit, and his long-laboured project is finally given the greenlight by Warner Bros.
+Canadian animator and filmmaker Richard Williams struggled to finish his masterpiece, a long-term vanity project called The Thief and the Cobbler.
+Originally entering production in 1964 as an adaptation of middle-eastern folk tales, the project continued to grow in scope and complexity over several decades while Williams and his studio sought proper funding.
+In 1988, Williams was hired as animation director on the hit film Who Framed Roger Rabbit, and his long-laboured project was finally given the greenlight by Warner Bros.

-Unfortunately, Williams' meticulous attention to detail, as well as the forthcoming release of Disney's similarly themed Aladdin, prove too much for the studio, and on May 15, 1992, after three decades of work, Williams and his team are fired from the project.
-The film is then recut and hastily released in various editions that bear little resemblance to Williams' original vision.
-Williams himself retires from animation and refuses to speak about the film for several years after.
-He eventually releases a bestselling instructional book, The Animator's Survival Kit, and becomes a legendary mentor and instructor to a whole new generation of animators.
+Unfortunately, Williams' meticulous attention to detail, as well as the forthcoming release of Disney's similarly themed Aladdin, proved to be too much for the studio, and on May 15, 1992, after three decades of work, Williams and his team were fired from the project.
+The film was then recut and hastily released in various editions which bore little resemblance to Williams' original vision.
+Williams himself retired from animation and refused to speak about the film for several years afterward.
+He eventually released a bestselling instructional book, The Animator's Survival Kit, and became a legendary mentor and instructor to a whole new generation of animators.

 Though Williams did not participate in the making of the film, archival footage of him is combined with interviews of his co-workers.